 The name Haradah occurs twice in the Bible, but in one context.
 It's one of the stadia at which Israel camped during the wilderness years (Numbers 33:24, 33:25).
 Haradah was situated between mount Shepher and Makheloth.

 🔼Etymology of the name Haradah

-The name Haradah is identical to the feminine noun חרדה (harada), meaning a trembling or fear, from the root-verb חרד (harad), meaning to tremble:
+The name Haradah is identical to the feminine noun חרדה (harada), meaning a trembling or fear, from the verb חרד (harad), meaning to tremble: